10 Best Superfoods Reviewed & Compared

 - Accessibility and Budget

 Everyone lives on a budget.
 However, eating a well-balanced diet that includes superfoods should not break the bank.
-With a little planning, research, and grocery ad hunting, you can eat healthy and still have plenty of money left for other fun things (like entering races!).
+With a little planning, research, and grocery ad hunting, you can eat healthily and still have plenty of money left for other fun things (like entering races!).

 First, buy foods that are accessible in your region and at your local grocery store.
 The farther away you have to go to get the food you eat, the more expensive it will be.
 So, see what superfoods are local and available in your region.
 These will most likely be not only the easiest to get, but also the least expensive.